Ohio Legal Sports Betting Overview

 Current Sports Betting Status in Ohio

-Ohio joined the list of legal betting states in 2021.
-However, no online sportsbooks are expected to launch until January 1, 2023.
-Online sports betting will be available to anyone aged at least 21 within the state’s borders.
-There will also be 40 Type B licenses available for retail sportsbooks, which are also expected to launch in 2023.
-Retail sportsbooks will only be able to launch in counties with more than 50,000 residents.
-Type C licenses will allow venues with Class D liquor licenses to provide betting kiosks.
+Ohio joined the list of legal betting states in 2021, with retail and online sports betting then launching on January 1, 2023.
+Online sports betting is available to anyone aged at least 21 within the state’s borders.
+There are also 40 Type B licenses available for retail sportsbooks, which are expected to be taken up over the coming weeks.
+However, retail sportsbooks are only able to launch in counties with more than 50,000 residents.
+Type C licenses allow venues with Class D liquor licenses to provide betting kiosks.

 Timeline for Sports Betting in Ohio